 An operating mode in which a print client is able to print directly to a print device instead of a print queue on a print server.
 It can reduce network costs in environments with centralized print servers.
 This mode is enabled by an administrator and is transparent to the user.
-Only print queues connected via the TCPMON monitor module ([MS-RPRN] section 3.1.4.11.3), the WSDMON monitor module ([MS-RPRN] section 3.1.4.11.5) are eligible to operate in branch office print mode.
+Only print queues connected via the TCPMON monitor module ([MS-RPRN] section 3.1.4.11.3), the WSDMON monitor module ([MS-RPRN] section 3.1.4.11.4), or the APMON monitor module ([MS-RPRN] section 3.1.4.11.5) are eligible to operate in branch office print mode.